Why Birds Fly In A V-Formation

 The airflow blowing over the top of the wing is thrown downward, known as downwash (shown in red in the graphic below), while the air at the wing’s tips is accelerated upwards, known as upwash (shown in blue).

-Birds not only position themselves in the best possible spots to take advantage of the upward flow of air.
-They are also paying attention to the timing of the flap movements of the bird ahead, “which create tip vortices that undulate up and down,” Florian Muijres and Michael Dickinson wrote in a News & Views commentary on the study, also published in Nature.
+Researchers from the Royal Veterinary College in London found that birds not only position themselves in the best possible spots to take advantage of the upward flow of air, they are also paying attention to the timing of the flap movements of the bird ahead, “which create tip vortices that undulate up and down,” Florian Muijres and Michael Dickinson wrote in a News & Views commentary on the study, also published in Nature.

 A bird will alter the timing of its wing beat to stay in the upwash created by the moving wingtips of the bird ahead of it.